-The student planner may be used to inform parents of unsatisfactory behaviour.
-Staff may write comments in the planner in the space for teacher comment.
+The Student Planner may be used to inform parents of unsatisfactory behaviour.
+Staff may write comments in the planner.
 This should be seen by parents when checking and signing the planner and they may choose to record a response in the same section.